 - You can also share links through the text chat function.
 Whereby works well in the mobile browser, but there is also a free app you can download for it.

-- This is a great free and easy solution if you are just doing one-to-one or small classes.
+- This is a great free and easy solution if you are just teaching English online as one-to-one or small classes.

-GoBrunch is a fantastic resource if you are thinking about large scale webinar type lessons as well as smaller classroom-type meetings.
+GoBrunch is a fantastic resource if you are offering large scale webinar type lessons as well as smaller classroom-type meetings when teaching English online.
 It’s a free resource developed for the education community and has a few rather unique characteristics.

 - The interface is very simple to use but is based on a floor plan backdrop.
 You click on a seat and your profile image appears there.
 This makes it much easier to see who is in the sessions than the more traditional virtual platform.